wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    cd wilsonmar
    pwd
    </strong></pre>

+   If you didn't fork the repo, create folder for account "juliemr".

-1. Navigate to your projects folder.
+1. Navigate to the project folder.
 If you want to use a repository from "wilsonmar", then:

    <pre><strong>cd ~/gits/wilsonmar
    pwd